}

 1. “However you do Christmas, we've got you sorted at New World - 30 seconds” – New World.
 New World is owned by one of two supermarket companies in New Zealand, and the only one that’s New Zealand-owned (each store is individually owned).
 This year’s ad is more straightforward than last year’s, and maybe a bit less fun.
 Still, it’s a supermarket ad, so it does the job.
 [Full disclosure: I shop at both New World and Australian-owned Countdown.]

 2. “Christmas spent together" – The Warehouse.
 This ad is my absolute favourite of the year (so far?).
 It’s also much more straightforward than last year’s ad, but it’s designed to tug at the heartstrings as the boy, Jack, notices the older man next door living alone, seemingly forgotten at Christmas.
 Jack gets an idea: Using a cricket ball he got for Christmas, he invites the man over for Christmas lunch.
 The ad has included bargain prices for various things, then in final scene is the cricket ball with “Lunch?” written on it, and a tag “Christmas Invitation $5”.
 The point of the add is summed up in the narrated tagline when the ball is shown: “Bargain!
 But the real bargain, a Christmas spent together”.
 Indeed.
-[Full disclosure: I shop at The Warehouse.]
+[Update: I deleted this ad from the Playlist because it was made "Private", and the playlist stopped because of that; it works again after I deleted the video].

 3. “Give A Gift That Unleashes Theirs This Christmas” – Spark NZ.
 This ad is for Spark NZ, one of the two main mobile phone (etc…) companies in New Zealand.
 It was originally part of Telecom New Zealand until that company was broken into thirds to free up the market.
 The Spark name began in 2014.